-- Members of the Beech family. - 300-500 species world wide, existing in the tropics and temperate zones, making them one of the most common species of flowering plants. - At least 18 -22 species in the state, with many additional subspecies and named hybrids. - In El Dorado County 7 trees, 3 shrub species, and subspecies.
+- Members of the Beech family. - +/-600 species world wide, existing in the tropics and temperate zones, making them one of the most common species of flowering plants. - At least 18 -22 species in the state, with many additional subspecies and named hybrids. - In El Dorado County 6 trees, 3 shrub species, subspecies, and 1 hybrid.
 Amador County has less.
+UNIVERSITY OF CALIFORNIA Agriculture and Natural Resources